Miami County, Kansas: Laws

 Miami County was a prohibition, or "dry", county until the Kansas Constitution was amended in 1986 and voters approved the sale of alcoholic liquor by the individual drink with a 30 percent food sales requirement.

-The county voted "No" on the 2022 Kansas Value Them Both Amendment, an anti-abortion ballot measure, by 52% to 48% despite backing Donald Trump with 68% of the vote to Joe Biden's 29% in the 2020 presidential election.
+The county voted "No" on the 2022 Kansas abortion referendum, an anti-abortion ballot measure, by 52% to 48% despite backing Donald Trump with 68% of the vote to Joe Biden's 29% in the 2020 presidential election.

 Education

 At one time in its history, Miami County had more than 100 schools.
 While most of those school buildings either no longer exist, or have been vacant for many years, the Rock Creek School at 231st & Pressonville, a one-room schoolhouse built in 1910, was used as a school until 1966.
 The residents near it in the northwest corner of Miami County, purchased the red brick schoolhouse from the school district for $1.
 Today, the schoolhouse is still used as a township hall to hold meetings, suppers, and other community events.

 In 1878, a Normal School, one of five in the state of Kansas, was established in Paola by Professor John Wherrell, which flourished for six years.
 Notable students of the Normal School were: U.S. Senator Chester I. Long, and the father of peanuts George Washington Carver.